magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 #'cljs.user/component-box
 ```

-Believe it or not, such a simple and pure function it's enough to
+Believe it or not, such a simple pure function is enough to create a
-create a Reagent Component corresponding to the `ComponentBox`
+Reagent Component corresponding to the `ComponentBox` Component we
-component we previously created with the following `JSX` code:
+previously created with the following `JSX` code:

 ```js
 var CommentBox = React.createClass({